thavlik/machine-learning-portfolio/README.md

 I am deep learning researcher that is applying for the 2024 medical school admission cycle.
 It seems beneficial to offer concrete examples of how I work with medical data.
 These projects are enumerated here, and each has its own page that details the challenges faced and the results achieved.

-For obvious reasons, none of my professional medical AI work is featured here.
+In accordance with non-disclosure, none of my professional medical AI work is featured here.

 ## Experiments
 These experiments make use of ground truth provided with the data.
 Ground truth for medical data typically constitutes either empirical measurement or the judgment of attending physicians.